rafaelfigueredog/rafaelfigueredog/README.md

 ## Projects
 ### [Dynamic Degrees](https://dynamicdegrees.netlify.app/courses)
-Developed an open-source project using JavaScript and the Depth-First Search (DFS) algorithm to illustrate the connections between the curricular components of some IFPB degrees.
+Developed an open-source project using JavaScript and the Depth-First Search (DFS) algorithm to illustrate the connections between the curricular components of some IFPB degrees. ([see more](https://github.com/rafaelfigueredog/DynamicDegrees))

 ### [Effective Notes](https://effectivenotes.netlify.app/)
-Created an app that simulates the Kanban process, allowing users to create notes and manage tasks effectively.
+Created an app that simulates the Kanban process, allowing users to create notes and manage tasks effectively. ([see more](https://github.com/rafaelfigueredog/EffectiveNotes))

 ### [LGPD Compliance](https://lgpdcompliance.com/#/)
 Contributed to the development and deployment of a platform designed to help professionals appropriately design their projects with LGPD compliance in mind.
 The platform includes features such as data classification, user management, and report generation. ([see more](https://github.com/LGPDCompliance))